 How to Develop a HIPAA Compliant Mobile Application - Entrepreneur’s Guide

 As technology advances, healthcare is not an exception to the increasing demand for mobile applications.
 The use of mobile applications in healthcare has become more popular with the advent of telemedicine and the pandemic.
-These apps not only help patients manage their health but also aid healthcare professionals to provide better care.
+These apps not only help patients manage their health but also aid healthcare professionals in providing better care.
 However, the development of a mobile application in the healthcare industry must adhere to strict regulatory compliance requirements.
 The Health Insurance Portability and Accountability Act (HIPAA) is one such regulation that must be followed.
 In this article, we will explore how to develop a HIPAA-compliant mobile application.

 What is the HIPAA Act?